Surgery for Spinal Deformity

 Robots in Spine Surgery

 The use of a robot is one of the newest technologies in spine surgery.
 It is a guidance system allowing surgeons to perform a wide range of spinal surgeries with greater accuracy, safety, and speed.
 Since there is reduced use of fluoroscopy or x-rays, radiation exposure to the patient is significantly minimized.
 We have been using the Mazor Renaissance robot since 2014.
 It is based on a computerized pre-operative plan and increases precision to an accuracy of 1 mm.
 It is especially effective for pedicle screw placement.
-In the past, surgeons inserted screws into the spine by “freehand” or by obtaining x-rays images using long repeated fluoroscopic exposure.
+In the past, surgeons inserted screws into the spine by “freehand” or by obtaining x-rays images using the long repeated fluoroscopic exposure.
 These older techniques posed a significant risk of misplacing the screws.
 Without robotic guidance, the rate of screw misplacement is up to 10% and nerve injury up to 2%.
 Using our Mazor robot, the rate of accurate screws placement increases to at least 98%.

-Robotic Spine Surgery in San Francisco
+Robotic Spine Surgery Benefits

 Spine surgery can be a scary prospect for a lot of patients.
 Worries about accuracy, patient outcomes and recovery time are common.
 Thankfully, when it comes to spine surgery performed with the Renaissance® Guidance System, you can rest easy.